tale-toul/SingleNodeOpenshiftOnLibvirt/Terraform/libvirt/README.md

 * A disk volume based on the RHEL8 base volume that will be the OS disk for the support VM.
 * A cloud init disk for the support VM, containing the user data and network configuration defined by two template files.
 * A support VM.
 This VM runs the DHCP and DNS services for the OCP cluster.
 It is only connected to the routable (chucky) network.
-* A group of empty disk volumes that will be the OS disks for the worker VMs.
-The ammount created depends on the variable number_of_workers.
-* A group of worker VMs.
-Connected to the routable and provision (if available) networks.
-The ammount created depends on the variable number_of_workers.

 ## Dependencies
 This terraform template depends on the output variables from the main terraform template that creates the metal instance in AWS.
 The output variables are obtained from a local backend: